Things to Know About Profit Prior to Incorporation

 - Expenses incurred for the distribution and delivery vans.

-Expenses which are allocated according to time
+Expenses are allocated according to the time

 - Expenses for administrative and office